 6.6.1.1.
-Most examiners believe that CV baseline arousal, whether in the form of phasic or tonic arousal, is governed by increases in blood volume changes that occur at the respective monitoring site (Weinstein, 1994).
-According to Abrams (1989), changes in baseline arousal is likely a result of a combination of blood volume and pressure changes.
+Most examiners believe that CV baseline arousal is governed by increases in blood volume changes that occur at the respective monitoring site (Weinstein, 1994).
+According to Abrams (1989), changes in baseline arousal are likely the result of a combination of blood volume and pressure changes.

 6.6.1.2.
-Generally, phasic arousal is associated with sympathetic nervous system (SNS) activation and is the type of response one would typically predict of an examinee who was experiencing the fight, flight, freeze (F3) phenomenon.
+Generally, baseline arousal is associated with sympathetic nervous system (SNS) activation and is the type of response one would typically predict of an examinee who was experiencing the fight, flight, freeze (F3) phenomenon.